shane-kercheval/llm-chain/README.md

 ---

-Here's an example of a simple "prompt enhancer", where the first model enhances the user's prompt and the second model provides a response based on the enhanced prompt.
+Here's an example of a simple "prompt enhancer", where the first OpenAI model enhances the user's prompt and the second OpenAI model provides a response based on the enhanced prompt.
 This example is described in greater detail in the `Examples` section below and the corresponding notebook.

 Here's the user's original prompt: